-- Cantaloupes (Muskmelon): It’s a summer season fruit.
-Cantaloupes are an excellent source of vitamin A which helps in maintaining healthy vision and prevents lung and oral cavity cancers.
-It also has good levels of anti-oxidant flavonoids like beta-carotene, lutein, zeaxanthin and cryptoxanthin.
-Antioxidants protect our body from free radical attack, in turn, protecting our body from diseases like prostate, colon, endometrial, breast, lung and pancreatic cancers.
+- Cantaloupes (Muskmelon): It’s a summer fruit that’s an excellent source of vitamin A which helps in maintaining healthy vision and prevents lung and oral cavity cancers.
+It also has good levels of antioxidant flavonoids like beta-carotene, lutein, zeaxanthin and cryptoxanthin.
+Antioxidants protect our body from free radical attacks, in turn, protecting our body from diseases like prostate, colon, endometrial, breast, lung and pancreatic cancers.
 Zea-xanthin protects the eyes from ARMD (Age related macular degeneration), a disease among the geriatric population.
 Cantaloupes also contain moderate amounts of Vitamin C and B-complex vitamins like niacin and pantothenic acid.

 - Casaba: Casaba is a mild-sweet melon and tastes like cucumber.
 It is very low on sugar.
 Casaba melons are an excellent source of vitamin C. They also contain good amounts of vitamin B6.
 They have fairly good levels of potassium.

 All the melons are high volume, low-calorie fruits that provide good satiety due to their fiber and water content, without adding on too many calories in the body.
 They are a healthy option to satisfy sugar cravings.

 As they are mostly made up of water, they are really low on calories:

 - 1 cup of cantaloupe- 53 calories

 - 1 cup of honeydew- 61 calories